KarlsruheMIS/red2pack/README.md

 ```

 Note that the reduction style `core` disables all data reductions except for domination and clique.
 Whereas `elaborated` uses all of them.
-It can be set with `--reduction_style2`
+It can be set with `--reduction_style`

-For further details about our data reductions, we recommend reading [our paper](https://arxiv.org/abs/2308.15515).
+For further details about our data reductions, and further configurations we recommend reading [our paper](https://arxiv.org/abs/2308.15515).

 ## How to use our reduction pack `red2pack` as a subroutine
 If you want to use our reduction pack `red2pack` as a subroutine, e.g., you want to build your own M2S solver,